Pest control for birds is quickly becoming a large part of Terminix Canada’s pest control services.

 Starlings also like to nest in residential venting systems.
 The starling’s diet consists of insects, soft fruits, grains, and seeds.
 Their droppings contain a variety of disease-causing bacteria and fungi.

-The most important step in bird control is to have the area inspected to determine the species, population size, location of problem, equipment required, etc., by a professional pest control company.
+Do you have a starling problem?
+The most important step in pest control for birds is to have the area inspected to determine the species, population size, location of problem, equipment required, etc., by a professional pest control company.
 Since there are a variety of methods that can be used to eliminate these birds, such as trapping, netting, spike systems, etc., it is important to contact a pest control company to determine the correct treatment for your situation.

-Since these birds have a proclivity to nest in residential spaces, kitchens, bathrooms, dryers and oven vents, it is necessary to consult a credible pest control company to quickly eliminate birds from these areas.
+Since these birds have a proclivity to nest in residential spaces, kitchens, bathrooms, dryers and oven vents, it is necessary to consult a credible pest control company to quickly eliminate birds from these areas and thus solve your starling problem.

-There are approximately 11 species of pigeons in North America.
+There are many types of pigeons, approximately 11 species in North America.
 This bird is approximately 13 inches long, with colours varying from white, to black with an iridescent sheen.
-This bird has a stocky body, short legs and neck, and a small head.
+All types of pigeons have a stocky body, short legs and neck, and a small head in common.

 Columba livia Gmelin